sickozell/SickoCV/README.md

 If L or (R) inputs are not connected, relative outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

 A trigger on RESET input will reset the toggle state.

+Polyphony on L/(R) inputs is replicated on outs

 #### Context Menu
 - Initialize On Start: discards previous module state on VCV restart